-The DURABILITY_SERVICE policy controls deletion of samples in TRANSIENT or PERSISTENT durability cache.
-This policy applies to the topic and data writer entities via the durability_service member of their respective QoS structures and provides a way to specify HISTORY and RESOURCE_LIMITS for the sample cache.
-Below is the IDL related to the durability service QoS policy:
+The durability service QoS policy controls deletion of samples in the transient or persistent durability caches.
+This policy applies to the topic and data writer entities via the durability_service member of their respective QoS structures and provides a way to specify History QoS and Resource Limits QoS for the sample cache.